-I highly recommend the personality test for everyone.
 I think Dr. Lesser’s descriptions are insightful.
 They coordinate with the Big Factor Five and other personalities.
-Find which one speaks to you.
 Personality profiling is a prolific practice and there are many theories (MBTI, Keirsey, Helen Fisher, ect).
 However, I’ve found they describe essentially the same rules and goals, just from different perspectives and slightly different categorizations.

 | (#1) THE STOIC